Birth of a Travel Company

 Jessica grew up in rural Maine, where she developed a love for the outdoors.
 Her many diverse interests have led her to wear a number of hats throughout her life – corporate graphic designer, business owner, real estate investor, avid photographer and successful blogger.
 She wears no role more proudly than that of mother to her two children and passionate partner to her husband.
 When Jessica fused her love for family with her interest in the arts and her zest for adventure, her life as a worldschooler emerged.
 Her mission now is to take this to the next level and help as many people as possible to join the WorldTowning movement.

-Will is a self-employed accountant by day and a vlogger by night and weekend.
+Will, the other half of WorldTowning is a recovering corporate accountant who now builds programs for WorldTowning clients by day and and edits vlogs by night.
 He is also a bit of an adrenaline and adventure junkie, a marathoner and a hands-on worldschooler.
 He embraces the diversity of his Cuban culture and believes it fuels his love for experiencing life with people all over the world.
 Currently, Will is on a quest to document the family’s journey as authentically as possible, so others can join in the discovery and exploration of the world at large.

 Avalon has developed a deep sense of justice.
 This tween has already taken up the cause of women’s equality and fights hard for fairness in all dealings.
 It is no surprise that she has expressed interest in becoming an ambassador when she is older.
 Avalon speaks 3 languages, is fearless when it comes to making friends, and, although she is adventuresome when it comes to food, she has developed a palate for finer tastes.